-Dinner made real easy: on the table in 15 minutes, this Baked Fish with Lemon Cream Sauce is all made in ONE baking dish!
+Dinner made real easy: this Baked Fish recipe comes with a Lemon Cream Sauce and is made in ONE baking dish!
 Yup, just throw it all in one pan, bake it, and you end up with a tender juicy fish in a creamy lemon sauce.

 The sauce is especially delish because the juices of the fish mingles in with it while it’s baking.
 It’s like a sauce made with the best stock ever!